 “Over the short term we’re going to see conflict continue.
 Everyone’s hand is still in the game.
 We are seeing shifting positions but there’s no telling.
 With the Middle East it’s always an incident that can suddenly change the trajectory of things.
 However, as I’ve said earlier, the reason Iran, Syria, Lebanon and Iraq will have their full territorial integrity and sovereignty intact in the next two decades, is because these four countries have a common vision.”

 “They have also started working out of a single command centre.
 They never did that before.
 They now have actual field experience together.
 They’ve done joint operations.
 Their fighting forces are very well tested.
 The four will exploit – with China’s help – the new economic opportunities that will come their way.
 This is something the West cannot possibly offer the Middle East anymore.
-And Russia will come in and offer it its S-400’s and missile defence systems which will reduce the possibility of anymore air war.
-This is Russia’s foreign policy in a nutshell: “If people have this, you stop war.
-If you stop war you focus on economy”, says Narwani
+And Russia will come in and offer it its S-400’s and missile defence systems which will reduce the possibility of any more air war.
+This is Russia’s foreign policy in a nutshell: “If people have this, you stop wars.
+If you stop wars you focus on economy”, says Narwani

 “I see these players.
 I see how they operate.
 Their temperaments are the same, they don’t want to rush to judgment and keep their cards close to their chests.
 But when they need to deliver they deliver.
 These countries act very sensibly.
 There is no growth potential like you have in Asia right now.
 It’s the only place in the world where you have vision and money and the players and the alliances, etc, to make this a reality.
 And so I think in two decades we’re going to see that being very real and the American Empire out”, says Narwani.